astoria-life/soon/about.md

 This is an excellent model because food producers don’t pay anything to set up a shop or list products, and only get a small cut taken out when they make sales.

-The payment processor takes about 2% and Astoria takes about 3%, meaning the Vendor only has to pay 5% of their revenue to the platform, which provides far more value than that small investment.
+The payment processor takes about 2% and Astoria takes about 7% total.
+3% of that is added on to the sub-total and paid by the customer, and 4% is paid by the vendor.
+The Vendor only has to pay 6% of their revenue to the platform, which provides far more value than that small investment.

 # Food Transfer Options